ghaiklor/sails-service-payment/README.md

 Each of Payment instances has:

-- checkout(config) - Create charge for credit card.
+- checkout(creditCard, config) - Create charge for credit card.
+In config you can add specific provider properties.
 Returns Promise;
-- refund(transactionId) - Refund already settled transaction.
+- refund(transactionId, config) - Refund already settled transaction.
 TransactionID you get from checkout.
+In config you can add specific provider properties.
 Returns Promise;

 ## Examples